MacBride History, Family Crest & Coats of Arms

 The surname MacBride was first found in Arran, an island in North Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, in the Firth of Clyde, where the name has long existed, although the name's earliest recorded roots are from County Donegal in Ireland.
 According to legend, both the Scottish and the Irish branches are descended from the son of the servant of (St.) Brigit, the virgin Abbess of Kildare who died 525 A.D.

-Important Dates for the MacBride family
+Early History of the MacBride family

 This web page shows only a small excerpt of our MacBride research.
 Another 80 words (6 lines of text) covering the years 1150, 1296, 1329, 1370, and 1476 are included under the topic Early MacBride History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: MacBride, McBride, Macbryde, Macbraid, MacBridan, McKillbride, McGillbride, Macilvride, Mackelbreed, McBryde, Bridson, Brydson, Kilbride, Gilbride,MacBridan, MacIlvride, MacBraid and many more.

 Early Notables of the MacBride family (pre 1700)